-Nature of the Business - Freshpet, Inc. (hereafter referred to as "Freshpet" or the "Company"), a Delaware corporation, manufactures and markets natural fresh, refrigerated meals and treats for dogs and cats.
-The Company's products are distributed throughout the United States and other international markets into major retail classes including Grocery and Mass (which includes club), and Online, as well as Pet Specialty, and Natural retail.
+Nature of the Business - Freshpet, Inc. (hereafter referred to as "Freshpet", the "Company", "we" or "our"), a Delaware corporation, manufactures and markets natural fresh meals, and treats for dogs and cats.
+The Company's products are distributed throughout the United States and other international markets into major retail classes including Grocery (including online), Mass and Club, Pet Specialty, and Natural retail.

 Basis of Presentation - The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the U.S. ("U.S. GAAP").
+All amounts included in the consolidated financial statements have been rounded except where otherwise stated.
+As figures are rounded, numbers presented throughout this document may not add up precisely to the totals we provide and percentages may not precisely reflect the absolute figures.